Updated on: October 1, 2024

 5. RoboForm — Best for Auto-Filling Web Forms

-RoboForm has exceptional auto-filling capabilities.
-It includes templates for everything from passports and credit cards to vehicle registration information, and it automatically enters personal and payment info into all types of web forms without errors or missed fields.
+RoboForm has exceptional auto-filling capabilities, making it one of the most efficient password managers for handling web forms.
+It includes templates for everything from passports and credit cards to vehicle registration information — automatically entering personal and payment info into all types of web forms without errors or missed fields.
+During my tests, I found it easy to switch between my PC and Android to complete a Visa form that required details stored on both devices.

 RoboForm also comes with good security features: